where does it hurt? Use our interactive tool to learn more about treatment for your pain points.

 • Platelet Rich Plasma Treatment – Platelet Rich Plasma Treatment uses the natural healing components in the platelets in our blood to repair damaged areas in the spine.

-What Is the Long-Term Failed Back Surgery Syndrome Diagnosis?
+Understanding the Long-Term Diagnosis of Failed Back Surgery Syndrome

 In some cases, failed back surgery syndrome may be a condition that requires living with a long-term diagnosis.
 This situation occurs when a major neurological deformity or condition developed as a result of the original back or spine surgical procedure.
 But many cases can be treated successfully with either conservative or surgical treatment options.

-What Is the Recovery Time After Failed Back Surgery Syndrome Treatment?
+Recovery Time After Treatment for Failed Back Surgery Syndrome

 After surgery to correct failed back surgery syndrome, your body will need time to heal.
 The time required will depend on various factors, including the nature of the FBSS surgery you had.
 A minimally invasive spine procedure at Spine INA will have a relatively short recovery period, and you should be able to return to your normal activities within a few weeks.

-What Is the Success Rate for Failed Back Surgery Syndrome Treatment?
+Success Rates for Treating Failed Back Surgery Syndrome?

 The success rate for FBSS depends on the kind of treatment option used.
 When employed with proper diagnosis, non-surgical options like spinal cord stimulation tend to offer a higher success rate than opting for a second operation.
 But a surgical solution will be necessary if the FBSS has resulted in serious motor weakness or loss of bladder or bowel function in the patient.